Daniel Clayton

 More generally, my research orientation is empiricist and typologically informed, with broad interests in functional syntax and morphology, syntactic, morphological and semantic typology, and the description and documentation of indigenous and under-documented languages, particularly as they bear on questions of linguistic diversity, typological universals and parameters, and syntactic theory.

-Within this broader agenda, I am especially interested in typologies of tense–aspect–mood–evidentiality (TAME), object-initial word orders (OVS and OSV), negation typology, and parameter hierarchies.
+Within this broader agenda, I am especially interested in typologies of tense–aspect–mood–evidentiality (TAME), object-initial word orders (OVS and OSV), negation typology, agreement and parameter hierarchies.

 Education